commercetools/ui-kit/panels/collapsible-panel/README.md

 There are a some restrictions given using `condensed={true}`

-1. Nothing is passed besides the title.
+1. Nothing complex is passed as the `header`

 - Nor button or inputs or anything that is not within title itself